christopherrauh/christopherrauh.github.io/_posts/2022-10-24-Dog-Breed-Classifier.md

 A CNN classifier uses the following approach:

 1. Hierarchical spacial features are extracted
+2. The resulting output - i.e. which features have been recognized is then classified and the most likely value is calculated by a softmax layer.

-the way Hierarchical spacial features can be imagined is visualized in this picture taken from "Deep Learning with Python", by Francois Chollet.
+The way hierarchical spacial features can be imagined is visualized in this picture taken from "Deep Learning with Python", by Francois Chollet.

 ![](images/cat-features.png)

-2. The resulting output - i.e. which features have been recognized is then classified and the most likely value is calculated by a softmax layer.

 The feature extraction part is basically a stack of Conv2D and MaxPooling2D layers.